bpelunit/bpelunit/TEMPLATES.markdown

 Template variables
 ------------------

 The Velocity template that produces the SOAP body for an activity has access to several of variables.
 The following subsections describe what variables are available by default and how can you change and extend them.
-The subsections are sorted in the order these variables are set: in case there is a name collision, the last variable will replace the previous ones.
-Please be careful when writing your setup scripts and loading your data sources (see below).
+The subsections follow the order these variables are set: in case there is a name collision, the last variable will replace the previous ones.
+Please keep this in mind when writing your setup scripts and loading your data sources (see below).

 ### Predefined test suite variables ###